To Daifuku's Shareholders and Investors

 - Ordinary income: 9.8 billion yen (Up 22.5% year on year)

 - Net income: 5.7 billion yen (Up 28.4% year on year)

 3. Basic policy for dividends

 Daifuku regards the return of profits to shareholders as its most important management task and adopts a performance-based policy for dividends from surpluses based on consolidated net income, with the aim of achieving additional profit distribution to shareholders.
 We appropriate the remaining surplus to internal reserves for future growth.

 Under the new four-year business plan, Daifuku aims for a medium- to long-term dividend payout ratio of 30%, as one of the challenges in sustaining growth in dividends per share.

-With respect to dividends for the fiscal year ending March 31, 2014, Daifuku plans to pay an annual dividend of 15 yen per share (an interim dividend of 5 yen per share and a year-end dividend of 10 yen), taking the results for the fiscal year ended March 31, 2013 and the current business environment into comprehensive consideration.
+With respect to dividends for the fiscal year ending March 31, 2014, Daifuku plans to pay an annual dividend of 15 yen per share.
+With this, we decided to pay an interim dividend of 5 yen per share pursuant to the resolution passed at the Board of Directors meeting on November 12, 2013

 We respectfully ask our shareholders and investors for their continued support.